-D-99-03: Phytosanitary Measures to Prevent the Entry of Oak Wilt Disease (Ceratocystis fagacearum (Bretz) Hunt) from the Continental United States
+D-99-03: Phytosanitary import requirements to prevent the entry of Oak Wilt Disease (Bretziella fagacearum (Bretz) Hunt) from the Continental United States

 This page is part of the Guidance Document Repository (GDR).

 Search for related documents in the Guidance Document Repository

 This directive outlines the phytosanitary import requirements and related measures for non-propagative articles of oak species: (Quercus spp.), chestnut (Castanea spp.), chinquapin (Castanopsis spp.), and tanbark oak (Lithocarpus spp.), originating from the Continental United States (U.S.), to prevent the entry of oak wilt disease caused by the fungus Bretziella fagacearum (Bretz) Hunt.

 This directive is being revised to define high and low-risk periods, and to outline phytosanitary import requirements and related measures for oak articles.
 In addition, Appendix 1, Elements of a Preventive Control Plan, of this directive has been updated and phytosanitary import requirements for propagative articles have been removed from this directive.

 - 3.0 Definitions, abbreviations and acronyms